 A Tiny Fund Has Scored A Historic Win Against ExxonMobil Over The Future Of Oil

-In a dramatic boardroom battle today, a tiny hedge fund fought with the energy giant ExxonMobil over the future of the oil and gas industry — and won.
+In a dramatic boardroom battle on Wednesday, a tiny hedge fund fought with the energy giant ExxonMobil over the future of the oil and gas industry — and won.

-The brand-new activist hedge fund successfully placed at least two new candidates on the company's board of directors, in the hopes that they can use that position to push Exxon to take climate change more seriously.
+The brand-new activist hedge fund successfully placed at least two new candidates on the company's board of directors in hopes that they can use that position to push Exxon to take climate change more seriously.
 For two more seats on the board, the vote was too close to call.

 Winning a seat for any directors at all is an unprecedented achievement by activist shareholders, who have spent decades trying to persuade companies to cut their carbon emissions.
 To do it at ExxonMobil, once the world's most influential oil company, makes the feat all the more astonishing.